Keyboard shortcuts

 # default: 5

-# Session lifetime in seconds - the session can not be
+# Session lifetime in seconds - the session can not be extended

-# This is the session for the authorization code flow.
+# session for the authorization code flow.

 # default: 14400